 Instead of being cheap or just spending blindly, you decide what to spend money on and what not to.
-You’ve created a spending plan and stick to it — guilt free.
+You’ve created a monthly budget, develop goo spending habits, and stick to it — guilt free.

-For this to work well for me, I still ensure I stick to my consistent plan of paying yourself first.
+For this to work well for me, I still ensure I stick to my regular plan of paying yourself first each month.
 Meaning, I’m saving and investing a consistent percentage, then paying my bills, and leaving the leftovers to use as I wish.

-Since I’m not going into debt to buy things or neglecting my financial future, there is no negative impact in spending money on things I enjoy.
+Since I’m not going into debt to buy things or neglecting my financial goals, there is no negative impact in spending money on things I enjoy.

-Now, you might want to do something similar as me, but maybe you’ll want to have a separate “spending fund” where you save a percentage away to use for your purchases.
+Now, you might want to do something similar as me, but maybe you’ll want to set aside a separate “spending fund” where you save a percentage away to use for your purchases.

 It’s up to you to decide how you want to approach this.